MLB rumors: Latest news, buzz, trades and more

 Injuries

-• Baltimore Orioles placed catcher Welington Castillo on the 10-day disabled list a groin contusion.
+• Cleveland Indians placed outfielder Lonnie Chisenhall on the 10-day disabled list with a concussion.

-• Tampa Bay Rays placed pitcher Matt Andriese on the 10-day disabled list with a groin strain.
+• Washington Nationals transferred outfielder Adam Eaton from the 10-day disabled list to the 60-day disabled list with strained left knee.

-• Philadelphia Phillies placed pitcher Vince Velasquez on the 10-day disabled list with a right flexor strain.
+• Los Angeles Angels placed outfielder Cameron Maybin on the 10-day disabled list retroactive with left oblique muscle contusion.
+Move is retroactive to May 30.

-• Los Angeles Angels outfielder Mike Trout underwent surgery to repair torn UCL, dorsal capsule in left thumb.
-Expected to return after All-Star break.
+• Miami Marlins placed pitcher Justin Nicolino on the 10-day disabled list with Left index finger contusion.
+Move is retroactive to May 31.